Welcome to today's edition of the Rush 24-7 podcast.

 So here we are, five years later, some Americans who've never been deprived of personal liberty at all view the war as a political game.

-Partisan journalists who abuse First Amendment privileges routinely Leak national defense secrets.
+Partisan journalists who abuse First Amendment privileges routinely leak national defense secrets.

-An entire political party solely intent on regaining its power has lost all clarity and has descended into the early stages of utter madness.
+An entire political party, solely intent on regaining its power, has lost all clarity and has descended into the early stages of utter madness.

-Those who recognize that the Islamo fascist threat to Western civilization is real, are themselves under attack from a spoiled, naive leftist ideology and a template of moral relativism incapable of distinguishing good from evil.
+Those who recognize that the Islamo-fascist threat to Western civilization is real are themselves under attack from a spoiled, naive, leftist ideology and a template of moral relativism incapable of distinguishing good from evil.

-Even today, the Boston Globe, I kid you not.
+Even today, the Boston Globe, I kid you not, I'm going to paraphrase it.

 Actually, I don't know why I'm surprised because I have been telling you this is what the left thinks all along.

-The Boston Globe has an editorial out today, Boston Globe owned by Little Pinch and the New York Times Company, which honestly says that President Bush has done more harm to America than the 9-11 terrorist attacks themselves.
+The Boston Globe has an editorial out today, a Boston Globe owned by Little Pinch and the New York Times Company, which honestly says that President Bush has done more harm to America than the 9-11 terrorist attacks themselves.

-They actually is now they've said it.
+They actually, now they've said it.

-And I've known they always believed it.
+They've always thought it, and I've known they always believed it.

 Bush is the terrorist.